 A food processor can be a time- and energy-sparing tool for ingredients such as thinly sliced vegetables or grated or shredded cheddar cheese.
 Many food processor blades can be used to chop, slice, and shred foods.
 Knowing how each blade performs the task at hand to cook efficiently and safely with your Food Processor is essential.

-An S-shaped and multipurpose blade are the first two blade types that most processors come with.
+An S-shaped and multipurpose blade is the first two blade types that most processors come with.
 This S-shaped blade can be used to make cookie dough or pie crusts by pulsing ingredients together instead of long processing times.
 The S-shaped blade can also be used to whip cream or mix wet ingredients.

 The julienne blade can be used to chop vegetables into small pieces.
 This blade is small and uniform, making it easier to prepare specific types of vegetables or fruits for a recipe, like carrots or zucchini.
 This blade is used to place the food in a long, straight line on the top of the food processor bowl.
 Pulse until the desired consistency is reached.